-Even though your employer should have a range of policies that allow for flexible work options, it is still your responsibility to develop your case for being granted a flexible work agreement, which shows the benefits of the arrangement.
+A proposal is the key even though the hospital has a range of policies that allow for flexible work options, it is still your responsibility to develop your case for being granted a flexible work agreement, which shows the benefits of the arrangement.
 The proposal should outline how your job function will be effectively maintained under your proposed flexible work arrangement.